AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 ---
 # Adobe Experience Manager with MongoDB{#aem-with-mongodb}

-This article aims to improve knowledge on tasks and considerations that are necessary to successfully deploy AEM (Adobe Experience Manager) with MongoDB.
+This article aims to improve knowledge on the tasks and considerations that are necessary to successfully deploy AEM (Adobe Experience Manager) with MongoDB.

 For more deployment-related information, consult the [Deploying and Maintaining](/help/sites-deploying/deploy.md) section of the documentation.